SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 this is incorrect
 > [ 3 4 [1 2] a!] b!
- this is wrong because we dont save an nested array while making the main array
+ this is wrong because we don't save an nested array while making the main array

 ```